Table of Contents

 - Cost-per-install (CPI) – Amount paid each time a user installs an app

 What are the 5 main performance marketing channels?

 - Programmatic display advertising – Banner advertisements in the form of images or video on a particular website.
 Creativity when making banner ads is important as the ads must catch a user’s attention while they’re viewing other content.
-This type of advertising is becoming less popular as more users turn to adblock software to avoid seeing banner or pop up ads.
+For a more in-depth look, check out our practical guide to programmatic display advertising.

 - Native advertising – Advertising that blends into a ‘native’ or another website so as to resemble content the website would typically publish.Comes in the form of suggested articles that capture customer’s attention based on their perceived interests.
 These ads typically avoid hard selling products or services and instead rely on building leads for retargeting ads.